laneboysrc/rc-headless-transmitter/INSTALL.md

 Please refer to [transmitter/electronics/BOM.txt](transmitter/electronics/BOM.txt) for a full list of components required.

 The *configurator* is built with an [Orange Pi Zero](https://www.aliexpress.com/store/product/New-Orange-Pi-Zero-H2-Quad-Core-Open-source-development-board-beyond-Raspberry-Pi/1553371_32760774493.html) and a CORE51822B module.
 The 256 MByte version of the Orange Pi Zero is enough for our simple application.
 It is powered by a suitable power bank or other 5V supply.

+Follow the instructions in [configurator/organgepizero/INSTALL.md](configurator/organgepizero/INSTALL.md) to install and configure the Armbian Linux distribution and required software on the Orange Pi Zero.

 The firmware for the micro-controllers comes pre-compiled in the [bin/](bin/) folder of the project, no need to install development tools and compile it yourself.
 You can use the Orange Pi Zero to flash it.
 Refer to [configurator/orangepizero/openocd/README.md](configurator/orangepizero/openocd/README.md) for instructions.